 BAFTSS Amateur Cinema SIG founding members include British and international film and media scholars, archivists and filmmakers interested in advancing current cross-disciplinary studies relevant to amateur film/media studies, from film history to social anthropology, psychology, political history and gender studies.
 While encouraging contributions from future members, too, the BAFTSS Amateur Cinema SIG members will create a forum for debate and best-practice protocols (theory and practice) while aiming to develop educational approaches for teaching amateur cinema/media studies and promote their inclusion in film and media studies programmes.

-BAFTSS Amateur Cinema SIG seeks to ensure the following annual events and academic projects which they will design and develop in close consultation with the BAFTSS Executive Committee:
+BAFTSS Amateur Cinema SIG seeks to organise annual events and academic projects which they will design and develop in close consultation with the BAFTSS Executive Committee.
+For each BAFTSS annual conference, Amateur Cinema SIG will provide:

 – One or two conference panels